 Current Research

-The operation of wells, whether they be geothermal or petroleum-based in nature, has significant scientific literature about it.
+The operation of wells, whether they be geothermal or petroleum-based in nature, is discussed extensively in the scientific literature.
 We are mainly interested in three aspects of modelling and simulation: short-term prediction of production, methods to optimise a long-term strategy for a set of wells in a reservoir, and methods to cope with uncertainty in the network.

 Network Modelling Techniques